Unlock 2025

 The Revolution: Smart Consumerism

-The good news is that it’s not all doom and gloom; it seems that I’m not the only consumer who’s starting to realize the impact that their consumption of low-quality, environmentally damaging products can have on the planet, and are directing their dollars in response.
+The good news is that it’s not all doom and gloom; many consumers, especially younger generations, are starting to realize the impact that their consumption of low-quality, environmentally damaging products can have on the planet, and are directing their dollars in response; nearly 60% of millennials are willing to pay a premium for sustainably-produced products.

 Consumers are now considering a broader range of factors before making a purchase, embracing principles like:

-• Repair: Choosing goods that can be easily repaired rather than replaced.
+• Choosing goods that can be easily repaired rather than replaced, or opting for items that can be recycled or resold

-• Rethink: Evaluating the necessity and impact of every purchase.
+• Evaluating the necessity and impact of every single purchase

-• Corporate Social Responsibility (CSR): For business buyers, prioritizing suppliers and products that meet high ethical and environmental standards
+• Prioritizing suppliers and products that meet high ethical and environmental standards

 Transparency To Be Required By Law